Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-24-sweet-rice-wine.md

 Fermenting
 13. The distiller's yeast has an optimal operating temperature of 28<sup>o</sup>C.
 - I created a warm space by putting a cloth over the jar and a bowl of hot water in the oven and replaced the water twice a day.
 Any warm, dark space will work.
-1. Let the rice ferment for 48-72 hours depending on ambient temperature and wine flavor preference.
+14. Let the rice ferment for 48-72 hours depending on ambient temperature and wine flavor preference.
 - A cloudy liquid will pool in the jar and bubbles will rise to the top.
 This indicates that the rice is actively fermenting.
+- Warmer ambient temperature will ferment the rice wine faster, while cooler temperatures will ferment it slower.
 - Sterilize a spoon and taste the wine.
 Place the jar in the fridge when the flavor is sweet and no longer like yeast.

 Serving
 15. Using a sterilized spoon, scoop the rice and liquid into your serving bowl.
 16. The rice wine may be enjoyed as is.
-For a sweet chewiness, top with cooked mung bean; if it's too strong, dilute with water or yakult.
+If it's too strong, dilute with water or yakult.

 <table>
   <tr>